 What is Darvocet?

 Belonging to the group of drugs called narcotic pain relievers, Darvocet functions by affecting how the brain perceives or sense pain.
-Within the United States, Darvocet is available in doses ranging from 30mg to 650 mg.
-Street names for Darvocet include “D”, “Yellow Footballs”, and “Dillies”.
+Within the United States, it is available in doses ranging from 30mg to 650 mg.
+Street names for the drug include “D”, “Yellow Footballs”, and “Dillies”.

-Individuals who abuse Darvocet can chew, crush, inject or snort the drug in attempt to create a euphoric sensation, or “high”.
-While Darvocet can be used under medical supervision to ease physical withdrawal symptoms in opiate addicts, the use of Darvocet in itself can become addicting if taken outside the parameters of a prescription or for recreational purposes.
+Individuals who abuse it can chew, crush, inject or snort the drug in attempt to create a euphoric sensation, or “high”.
+While Darvocet can be used under medical supervision to ease physical withdrawal symptoms in opiate addicts, the use of the drug in itself can become addicting if taken outside the parameters of a prescription or for recreational purposes.

 Darvocet Abuse Statistics